pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/56_Preview_Generator.md

 Providers need to implement: `\Pimcore\Model\DataObject\ClassDefinition\PreviewGeneratorInterface`

-Parameters return in the `getParams` method will be rendered as ext-js ComboBoxes.
+Parameters returned in the `getParams` method will be rendered as ext-js ComboBoxes.
 Whatever the User chooses will be passed to the `generatePreviewUrl` method.

 Provide a Preview Generator within the Class settings: